philip/lampho/README.md

 ##### Options according to `lampho help new`
 ```
       --auth                 Run make:auth
+      --browser              Browser you want to open the project in
+      --createdb[=CREATEDB]  Create a database; pass in sqlite or mysql
       --dev                  Choose the dev branch instead of master
       --editor[=EDITOR]      Text editor to open the project in
       --link                 Create a Valet link to the project directory
       --message[=MESSAGE]    Set the first commit message
       --node                 Set to execute yarn or npm install
       --path[=PATH]          Base path for the installation, otherwise CWD is used
 ```

-Several are missing or not yet implemented.